Tuesday, June 12, 2018

 The educational feature “GI & abdominal interventional radiology: a practical approach” was introduced during the ESGAR 2009 Annual Meeting and following positive comments was expanded at subsequent meetings in order to reflect the central role interventional techniques play in the multidisciplinary management of patients with gastrointestinal and abdominal diseases.

 Due to the continuous developments in this field ESGAR has renamed the feature “Image Guided Therapy”.
 Features include lecture sessions, scientific papers and posters as well as incorporating relevant techniques into the postgraduate course.
 The daily IGT sessions will again be led by expert tutors, emphasising key practical issues, ranging from basic to advanced knowledge and skills.
 Interactivity will be encouraged between delegates and tutors in order to facilitate useful practical discussion.
 In addition the video case workshops, introduced during ESGAR 2012 now comprise an expanded session.
-This particular format will help to augment the various practical aspects and procedural tips/ tricks using the latest video-based learning techniques and encourage live audience participation with IR experts in an interactive learning environment.
+This particular format will help to augment the various practical aspects and procedural tips/tricks using the latest video-based learning techniques and encourage live audience participation with IR experts in an interactive learning environment.

 All Lecture Sessions are dedicated to a special area of interest with defined lecture objectives to ensure integration and avoid overlap.
 Several sessions have a multidisciplinary approach or are organised in collaboration with other societies such as the European Society of Urogenital Radiology (ESUR).

 From Tuesday to Thursday at lunchtime, symposia will be held in collaboration with industrial companies and corporate partners.
 The subjects of these symposia will include a variety of “hot topics” concerning the ongoing development in some major fields of abdominal diagnostic and interventional radiology.
+Your name badge is your business card.
+ESGAR and its sponsors are using a lead retrieval system during the congress.
+In practice that means that when you present your badge for scanning at an exhibition booth or for scanning when entering an industry sponsored lunch symposium, the following personal data can be retrieved: first name, last name, address details, email address.

 An experienced moderator will present six themed and challenging multimodality cases to a radiology panel.
 Each case will be chosen to illustrate various diagnostic and therapeutic options available for the clinical management of the patient.
 The moderator will then lead a highly interactive discussion with the attendees.
 The aim of this session is to stress the central role of clinical radiology in today’s patient management.